-However, many tour operators offer extensions to Galapagos tours that will take you to other destinations in Ecuador or nearby Peru; Galapagos-Machu Picchu combinations are especially popular.
+However, many tour operators offer extensions to Galapagos tours that will take you to other destinations in Ecuador or nearby Peru; visitng the Galapagos and Machu Picchu on a single tour is especially popular.

-The old section of Quito – which sits at more than 9,300 feet (2,800 meters) in the Andes, the world’s highest capital city – and Cuenca, which sits at 8,400 feet (2,500 meters) in the mountains, are both UNESCO World Heritage sites, filled with remarkable examples of Spanish colonial architecture.
-And both warrant a visit.
+The old section of Quito sits at more than 9,300 feet (2,800 meters) in the Andes, and is the world’s highest capital city.
+Cuenca is another city in the clouds, and can be found at an impressive altitude of 8,400 feet.
+Both of these mountain cities are UNESCO World Heritage sites, filled with remarkable examples of Spanish colonial architecture.

-Quito is larger, noisier, and prone to petty crime like pickpocketing, but old town Quito is a trove of colonial architectural treasures such as the Jesuit church known as La Compania, with its ornate Baroque carvings and nave gilded with gold leaf.
+Quito is larger, noisier, but its old town is a trove of colonial architectural treasures.
+One example is the Jesuit church known as La Compania, decorated with ornate Baroque carvings and gilded with gold leaf.

-Quito is also a good base for trips to the 19,000-foot (5,800 meters) high Cotopaxi volcano, about 30 miles (50 kilometers) south of the city, and to the famous Otavalo Market, about 50 miles north, where you can shop for woolen goods and other hand-made textiles and carvings, or just take in the colorful scene.
+Quito is also a good base for trips to the famous Cotopaxi volcano, which is about 30 miles (50 kilometers) south of the city, and to the famous Otavalo Market, which is a bit farther away and about 50 miles north.
+At the market, you can shop for woolen goods and other hand-made textiles and carvings, or just take in the colorful scene.
 The popular Middle of the World Monument, with its yellow stripe that supposedly marks the Equator, is on the way to Otavalo.

-Cuenca is smaller, quieter, and also enjoys a spectacular mountain setting.
+Cuenca is smaller, quieter city, although it also enjoys a spectacular mountain setting.
 The old city is filled with colonial churches, plazas, parks and museums.

 Wherever you choose to go in Ecuador, Stride can help you find the perfect guided group tour or tours that best suit your needs.
 And chances are, you’ll want to return again and again.